arperry/theverybot/README.md

 ## State of the Bot

 The Very Bot is currently battle-capable.
 It will log on and patiently wait for someone to challenge it.
 It will reject any formats it isn't explicitly designed to accept (as specified in `formats.json`), and it will do its best to battle in any formats it does accept.
-It can

 In the future, The Very Bot will attempt to play ranked battles when it has nothing else going on.